Home About Resources Publications Contact Us Login

 MEET YOUR GUIDES

 Our founding members are George Tilson, Keith Bosco and Carol Burbank.
 Each of us brings a unique set of skills and experiences that spark synergy, encourage looking at challenges from unusual angles and promote collaborative solution building.
 We like to use tools and strategies that build practical supports for career-seekers and the people who support them.
-Innovative, interdisciplinary, and inclusive, we believe a renewed focus on equity and diversity is vital in this era of worldwide, unprecedented events.
+Innovative, interdisciplinary, and always learning, we believe a renewed focus on career readiness and life skills preparation is vital for all students and career coaches.
+The world needs qualified, evolving, and engaged workers to meet the constant change and growth in our workforce.
+Let's build bridges to success for all students!
 We invite you to explore with us.

 George Tilson

-George Tilson, Ed.D. sees OBC as a vehicle for bringing together people of diverse thought, experience, identity and culture – to reflect on challenges in the world and finding often unusual ways to solutions.
-Since 1975 he has served as a public school language arts/special educator, career counselor, job placement specialist, program evaluator, project manager, university instructor, and consultant to stakeholder groups across the spectrum of education, human services and business.
-As a produced playwright, lyricist and composer, George has discovered the productive intersection between the arts and sciences.
+George Tilson, Ed.D. views OBC as a platform for bringing together individuals with varied perspectives, experiences, and expertise to reflect on challenges and find innovative solutions across all facets of our society.
+Since 1975, he has served in a variety of roles, including public school language arts/special educator, career counselor, job placement specialist, program evaluator, project manager, university instructor, and consultant to stakeholder groups across education, human services and business.
+As a produced playwright, lyricist and composer, George has also explored the productive intersection between the arts and sciences.

-“Anytime people of diverse life experience and background come together, there is a natural tension.
-I like to think of that tension as a space that holds promise for building shared well-being and true equity.”
+“Anytime people with different life experiences come together, there is a natural tension.
+I like to think of that tension as a space that holds promise for industry as well as the communities of which we’re members.”

 Keith Bosco